HotpotBio/.github/profile/README.md

 2. Contact us.
 Reach out with the details below.
 See **Author and Contact** for contact information.

 - Authorship: are you interested in authorship?
-- Interest areas: which areas are you interested in working on?
+- Interest areas: which areas interest you?
 - Matching: are you interested in pairing with technical/healthcare professionals?

 # Collaboration Areas